jeanlaurent/first-hand-on-firebase/README.md

 First Hand on Firebase

-Coded in 40 minutes during firebase session @ devoxx fr 2015.
+Coded in 40 minutes during firebase session @ devoxx fr 2015 with absolutely no knowledge of firebase.